 - choking while eating food

 - breathing issues

 Because many of these symptoms also appear when a person has a cold or respiratory infection, vocal cord paralysis can be difficult to diagnose.
 If choking occurs frequently, consult a doctor immediately as food and liquid could enter the lungs and lead to pneumonia.

 Vocal cord paralysis is usually detected by using a laryngoscope or an endoscope through the mouth or nose.

 Treatment of vocal cord paralysis depends upon its severity and cause.
 Mild cases are usually treated with medication and voice therapy with a speech-language pathologist.
 The pathologist may recommend certain exercises to improve breathing and strengthening of the cords.
 For cases that require surgery, a tracheotomy is performed to reposition the vocal cords, replace damaged nerves, insert structural implants of the affected cord, or inject fat or collagen in the affected cord.

 St. Louis Car Wreck Attorney

 Even with surgery, there is no guarantee a person will recover his or her original voice.
 Surgery and treatment can be traumatic, painful, and stressful.
-Vocal cord paralysis victims usually suffer loss of earnings as well.
+Vocal cord paralysis victims usually suffer a loss of earnings as well.
 Adequate financial compensation is required for a car accident victim to recover fully.
 If you have been harmed by a negligent driver, consult with a St. Louis car wreck attorney.
-Call The Hoffmann Law Firm, L.L.C. at (314) 361-4300 for a free consultation.
+Call The Hoffmann Law Firm, L.L.C. at (314) 361-4242 for a free consultation.